codr7/g-fu/v1/README.md

 2
 ```

-Prefixing any identifier with `$` binds the name to a unique symbol unless already bound.
+Prefixing any identifier with `$` binds the name to a unique symbol in the current environment unless already bound.

 ```
   $foo